fasiha/yamanote/README.md

     - Your answers to “Application name” and “Homepage URL” are not important, but **“Authorization callback URL” is really important**.
     - If you just want to use Yamanote on the same computer as it’s running on, you can use `http://localhost:3456/auth/github/callback`
     - If you want to use it on any computer in your home network, use `http://<YOUR COMPUTER'S LOCAL IP ADDRESS>:3456/auth/github/callback`.
 If you don’t know your computer’s local IP address, look up instructions for your operating system (on Linux and macOS, you can run `ifconfig`; on Windows I think you right-click something…?), or look at your router’s list of connected devices.
-    - If you’ve deployed this to Glitch, use `https://<YOUR GLITCH PROJECT NAME>.glitch.me/auth/github/callback`
 1. Create a new `.env` by copying the example: run `cp env.example .env`
 1. Open `.env` in your favorite text editor and fill in the data it needs:
     - `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` come from GitHub when you register your new application above
     - `GITHUB_ID_ALLOWLIST` is a comma-separated list of numeric GitHub IDs that Yamanote will allow to log in.
 Nota bene, *this is not usernames* because GitHub allows you to change your username, which is a really nice and important feature.
-To find my numeric GitHub, for example, go to https://api.github.com/users/fasiha and look for the `id` field: you’ll see mine is `id: 37649`
+To find my numeric GitHub, for example, go to https://api.github.com/users/fasiha and look for the `id` field: you’ll see mine is 37649
     - `SESSION_SECRET` should be a long random string that the Express.js web server will use to encrypt session cookies.
-If you need inspiration, type in `node` to start the Node REPL and run the following to generate 25 random bytes and stringify them: `crypto.randomBytes(25).toString('base64url')`
+If you need inspiration, type in `node` to start the Node REPL and run the following to generate 32 random bytes and stringify them: `crypto.randomBytes(32).toString('base64url')`
-    - `URL` is the *origin* part of the **“Authorization callback URL”** you gave GitHub, so just `http://localhost:3456` or `http://<YOUR COMPUTER'S LOCAL IP ADDRESS>:3456` or `https://<YOUR GLITCH PROJECT NAME>.glitch.me` or whatever.
+    - `URL` is the *origin* part of the **“Authorization callback URL”** you gave GitHub, so just `http://localhost:3456` or `http://<YOUR COMPUTER'S LOCAL IP ADDRESS>:3456` or `https://<YOUR GLITCH PROJECT NAME>.glitch.me` or whatever
 1. You’re finally ready to start the Yamanote server!
 Run `npm run serve`

-Open http://localhost:3456 or `http://<YOUR COMPUTER'S LOCAL IP ADDRESS>:3456` in your browser.
-Sign in with GitHub.
+Open http://localhost:3456 or `http://<YOUR COMPUTER'S LOCAL IP ADDRESS>:3456` in your browser and start using Yamanote!
+Refer to the GIF [above](#setup) to see the initial login, bookmarklet setup, and a first bookmark.

-Drag and drop the “山の手” link to your bookmarks bar. macOS users: drag this to the Safari bookmark bar (Command-Shift-B to toggle this), and it will appear in iOS too!

-## Usage

-- 🔗 gives you a permalink to this bookmark
-- 💌 lets to add a new comment to this bookmark, **or** to edit an existing comment.
-The timestamp of each comment is a permalink
-- 💁 shows you your Yamanote archive of the webpage.
-It might look really weird 😢, Twitter for example looks like crap unless you do some DOM manipulation.
-    - Twitter looks ok once you delete all SVGs: `Array.from(document.querySelectorAll('svg')).concat(Array.from(document.querySelectorAll('img')).filter(o=>o?.src.endsWith('svg')) ).forEach(o=>o.remove())`
-    - This is served with a very locked-down Content Security Policy so your browser will *not* go outside Yamanote to fetch JavaScript or any assets.

 ## Dev features